+* Will be invited if approved by existing Steering Committee Members

 Technical Work Group Members

 The Steering Committee will identify, invite and designate members to each Technical Work Group.
-Steering Committee members may participate in Technical Work Groups however a Technical Work Group member with an affiliation outside the Steering Committee may be designated.
+Steering Committee members may participate in Technical Work Groups.
+A Technical Work Group member with an affiliation outside the Steering Committee may be designated.
 An individual may serve on more than one Technical Work Group.

 Decision-Making